 Remove the pan from the heat and stir through the vanilla extract and whisky.
 Allow to cool, then decant into sterilised glass jars and store in the fridge until using.

-To make the mince pies, preheat your oven to 200C, 180C fan.
+To make the mince pies, preheat your oven to 200°C, 180°C fan, gas mark 6.
 On a lightly floured surface, roll out the pastry to 3mm thick.
 Using a round cutter (about 8cm) and small star cutters, cut out 12 bases and 12 or so stars for decoration.
 Place the bases into a muffin tray and put a heaped tablespoon of mincemeat mixture into each.
 Top the mincemeat with a pastry star or two, then glaze the tops with the beaten egg, or a splash of milk.
 Sprinkle with crunchy brown sugar.

-Bake the mince pies for about 20 minutes, or until golden brown.
+Bake the mince pies for 20 minutes, or until golden brown and the pastry feels sandy underneath to the touch.
 Leave to cool before removing from the muffin tray and dusting with a little icing sugar.

 I really do love seeing you lot make my recipes – please tag me @shecanteatwhat or with #fodmapfriendlykitchen across social